pierredavidbelanger/parseclient/README.md

 ## Going further

 There is more than that.
-This library already supports aynchrounous operations, replayable operations, CloudCode Functions, signup, login, users and sessions management, ACL, batch operations, custom object mapping.
+This library already supports aynchrounous operations, replayable operations, CloudCode Functions, signup, login, users and sessions management, ACL, batch operations, Pointer, GeoPoint, Queries, custom object mapping.

 Expect more documentation to come.